Welcome to Your Headquarters Tour

 The room is further accessorized by the beautiful cable-wound, triple chime Sligh wall clock, a gift of 1997 - 1999 Executive Board Chairman Rosemary Weddington; echoing the magnolia theme, a symbol of hospitality, are two original watercolors entitled "Magnificent Magnolias I and II" by Penny Thorsen, Georgia Beta Chapter, one given by the artist and the other by Past International President Melba Priestley; an antique cache pot on the buffet next to a graceful Italian glass vase filled with dried and silk material and a malachite marble lamp on the Queen Ann style desk.

-Walking back across the front of the building, you come to two executive offices.
-The first office is Accountant LaShann Packnett’s and contains the desk used by Agnes for many years.
+Walking back across the front of the building, you come to the executive offices.
+The desk used by Agnes for many years is in one of the offices.
 The desk was presented by California in tribute to Agnes and in honor of Past International Presidents Elizabeth Rosenberg and Jean Mersereau and California members Alta Harris and Reba Redwine who also served on International Chapter.

 General Work Area

-Also on this floor is a general work area, where staff members carry out the functions of membership, member records, meeting coordination, scholarships and grants, and chapter supplies.
+Also, on this floor, is a general work area where staff members carry out the functions of meeting coordination, scholarships and grants and chapter supplies.
 A photocopy room and supply closet add to the functionality of the area.